Not sure how to cook ham? Most hams you find in the grocery store will be fully cooked and ready to eat. The secret is in how you heat it up.

 So, you want to know how to cook ham perfectly?
 Start with a pre-cooked spiral cut ham, make a savory brown sugar glaze, and heat in the oven for about 2 hours at 325F.

 It might seem like a lot of time, but it’s completely worth it!
 And most of that time you don’t actually have to do anything!

 What Type of Ham Should I Buy?

-Before cooking your ham, you need to determine what kind of ham you should purchase.
+Before you cook a ham, you need to determine what kind of ham you should purchase.

 You’ll encounter four types of ham in the supermarket:

 - City Ham is a wet-cured piece of meat that has been either smoked or boiled.
 Since it’s already cooked, all you need to do is prepare it – something you’re going to learn to do today!